Clinical information

 KRAS and NRAS-BRAF Mutation Tests

-IdyllaTM solid biopsy tests for mCRC provide fast, reliable information on tumor mutation status for KRAS, NRAS and BRAF reducing the clinical turnaround time significantly to 1-2 days.
+The IdyllaTM mCRC Test Portfolio provides fast & reliable information on tumor mutation status for KRAS, NRAS and BRAF reducing the clinical turnaround time significantly to 1-2 days.

 In an independent comparison study, the IdyllaTM KRAS Mutation Test outperformed several NGS technologies as well as other PCR-based technologies with regard to sensitivity, turn-around-time and ease of use.1

-The IdyllaTM mCRC solid biopsy panel includes 2 different RAS mutation tests:
+The IdyllaTM mCRC Test Portfolio includes 2 different RAS mutation tests:

 Idylla NRAS-BRAF Mutation Test